alexandrepasc/cypress-e2e-starter/README.md

 - `yarn ex:run:firefox`

 ### Husky
+To be able to force some rules regarding code format, commit messages, etc... we can use the *GIT Hooks* to add scripts that are triggered in each stage, this can be used to execute checks in the code, in the message, or even run tests.

+In a first iteration, this project had a script to run the linter and another script that should be executed to set the previous as a hook.
+After some investigation the *Husky* package appeared. *Husky* will basically manage the hook scripts without the need to to set them in place, the scripts are stored in the `.husky` folder and it will handle the integration with *GIT Hooks*.

+Currently the project has two hooks integrated with *Husky* and it's only need to install the project packages and the package will handle the rest.

 ## Contribute
 If a you want to change, correct, improve the project create an `issue` in the project `Issues` screen with the proposal and the necessary documentation.
 If the proposal or correction has already the implementation developed link the branch with the change in the `issue`.